MM for Penalized Estimation: Penalized estimation

 Assumption~\ref{ass:pen} ensures the penalty function is locally Lipschitz continuous at every point including the origin due to a bounded derivative.
 A penalty function may violate Assumption~\ref{ass:pen}.
 For instance, the bridge penalty $p(\theta)=\theta^{a}$ for $a \in (0, 1)$ has $p'_\lambda(0+) = \infty$.
 In other words, the bridge penalty is not Lipschitz continuous near $\theta=0$.
-The following results will be utilized in developing optimization conditions. \begin{lemma} If Assumption~\ref{ass:pen2} holds, then: